mikebranstein/terraform-workshop-instructions/src/chapters/chapter0.md

 - Resource group: *Create new*
 - Resource group name: *workshop-rg*, or some other name that's easy to remember
 - Location: *East US*
+- Os Blob Uri: *the URI of the virtual machine image you just finished copying*

 > **Resource Groups**
 >